Best Small Vacuum Cleaner

 The rubber nozzle is excellent for cleaning pet hair off of furniture or car interiors, and the hard nozzle is better suited for hard floor messes.

-As an added bonus, this little vacuum is usually in the $25-$30 range, making it the perfect option for people with a tight budget or those who want a secondary vacuum, but not a huge price.
+As an added bonus, this little vacuum is one of the least expensive vacuums we’ve reviewed to date making it the perfect option for people with a tight budget or those who want a secondary vacuum, but not a huge price.

 If you like the Bissell Pet Hair Eraser, but want a cordless model, be sure to check out the Bissell Pet Hair Eraser cordless.